1. Information On Website

-4.11 You may cancel a listing service at any time but once you accept an offer from a tenant and a tenancy subsequently starts, our services are deemed to be intangible and irrevocable, and where the provision of the service begins within 14 days of the listing being placed, we cannot issue refunds after the service provision has begun except at our sole discretion nor do you have the right to terminate this agreement pursuant to the Notice of the Right to Cancel Regulations 2013 as it does not apply.
+4.11 You may cancel a listing service at any time but once you accept an offer from a tenant and a tenancy subsequently starts, the services performed by PropertyPROs are deemed to be intangible and irrevocable, and where the provision of the service begins within 14 days of the listing being placed, we cannot issue refunds after the service provision has begun except at our sole discretion nor do you have the right to terminate this agreement pursuant to the Notice of the Right to Cancel Regulations 2013 as it does not apply.
 This does not affect your rights to cancel a tenancy prior to the signing of the tenancy contract with your tenant.

-4.12 PropertyLoop service includes the following at no additional cost to the landlord:

-a.
-The use of the PropertyLoop platform to manage your listings and tenancies along with access to our Customer Support service.
+4.12 In addition to Clause 4.3 above, PropertyLoop includes the following at no additional cost: a.
+The use of the PropertyLoop platform to manage listings and tenancies along with access to our Customer Support service.

 b.
 The cost of registering or administering payment of the Deposit (as per Clause 10) c.
 The cost of obtaining independent reference checks on tenants and any guarantors (as per Clause 7) d.
 The cost of setting up and administering a property account for the purposes of rent collection for the duration of the tenancy.

 e.
-The cost of listing your property on major property portals such as Zoopla and Rightmove as well as our award-winning PropertyLoop website.
+The cost of listing your property on various property portals as well as our award-winning PropertyLoop website.

 f.
 All credit and debit card charges and banking charges in relation to collecting rent from tenants and sending these funds to the landlords using our state-of-the-art banking technology.